 Caruana is nearly the only player in the field that can create chances with both colors, without changing his approach.
 In 2020 he was ready to go for a crazy line in the Slav against Ding.
 He did it in Round 3 with 1,5/2.
 It is clear he did not have to and simply feels he can outplay anybody, also with black.
 While it backfired then, this experience will serve him if he needs it now.

 - He is on a path to improvement

-What impresses me most about him, is that he really seems to understand he is on a way to steady improvement.
+What impresses me most about him, is that he really seems to understand he is on the way to steady improvement.
 Particular results seem to affect him less than other players.
-With this mindset, his nerves will hold better than if he puts all emphasize on the result only.
+With this mindset, his nerves will hold better than if he puts all emphasis on the result only.

 He was in great shape in 2020.
 Only because of a very dubious opening choice in the 7th game against MVL he “only” scored +2.
 Some might think it was good that the tournament was stopped after such a game.
 I think differently.

 - He had 1 year to regret his opening against MVL

 Surely did he think back how differently things would be if he had drawn the game.
 Not a good place to be in psychologically.